-San Pedro Elementary School has a comprehensive school safety plan covering all aspects of planning for emergency response and student safety.
+Glenwood Elementary School has a comprehensive school safety plan covering all aspects of planning for emergency response and student safety.
 This plan is based on and coordinated with the district and county emergency preparedness plans.
 The plan is reviewed with school staff at the start of the school year.
 The plan is updated annually to increase preparedness for any emergency, including storms, fire, earthquake, or intruders on campus.
 The school has staff members who are trained in cardiopulmonary resuscitation (CPR) and first aid.
-Disaster drills are held once a month throughout the year.
-The school also participates in a countywide disaster preparedness drill annually.
-Key elements included in the school safety plan include:
+Disaster drills are held once a semester throughout the year.
+Fire drills are held once a month and lock down drills are held twice a year.
+The school also participates in an annual county-wide disaster preparedness drill.
+There are disaster supplies both in the classroom and in a storage area in the Multi-Purpose Room.